wso2/docs-choreo-dev/en/docs/references/faq.md

 ### Q: What is the difference between an internal and external API?
 In Choreo, you can publish an API as an internal or an external API.
 A user or an application can access an external API publicly over the internet, whereas an internal API is only accessible through other components within the same organization.

-### Q: What is a connector in Choreo Marketplace?
+### Q: What is a connector in Service Catalog?
 A connector is a reusable Ballerina package that simplifies connecting to external or internal systems and APIs, such as Salesforce, SAP, GitHub, and Twilio.
-You can use the connectors available in the Choreo marketplace to implement your integration use cases.
+You can use the connectors available in the Service Catalog to implement your integration use cases.
 Connectors can be created and published by both WSO2 and Choreo users.

-### Q: What is a trigger in Choreo Marketplace?
+### Q: What is a trigger in Service Catalog?
 A trigger is a construct that enables users to receive known event payloads from external systems, facilitating event-driven programming.

 ### Q: What is a sample/template in Choreo?